bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     trait { A as ... }: A expected a trait method, bpc don't check if it is an alias, @see Zend/tests/traits/bug54441.phpt trait abstract and class implement signature mismatch message may different, @see Zend/tests/traits/bug60217{b,c}.phpt

-11. bpc not support mix static var and non-static var
+10. bpc not support mix static var and non-static var

-12. redeclare compile error
+11. redeclare compile error

     Cannot redeclare function, class property/constant/method
     Cannot redeclare builtin and extension class

-13. class const defines one at a time
+12. class const defines one at a time

     bpc not support `const c1 = 1, c2 = 2;`

-14. parse error
+13. parse error

-15. not supported return reference from function/method
+14. not supported return reference from function/method

-16. bpc support double quoted string array string index
+15. bpc support double quoted string array string index

     @see tests/lang/bug21820.phpt

-17. not support foreach as reference
+16. not support foreach as reference

-18. static-decl only support in function or method
+17. static-decl only support in function or method

-19. not support nested list and `[]` list and keyed list
+18. not support nested list and `[]` list and keyed list

     bpc not support `list(list($x)) = `, parse error

-20. not support short tags
+19. not support short tags

-21. Ternary Operator ?:

-    leave out the middle part of the ternary operator `expr1 ?: expr2` will parse error

-22. not support anonymous class
+20. not support anonymous class

-23. generator
+21. generator

     not support unset/close generator, @see Zend/tests/generators/finally/finally_ran_on_close.phpt
     generator: yield outside function compile error